SerhiiKarpenko/TicTacToe/README.md

 <br> Command Pattern (with Undo functionality)
 <br> State Machine

+# Unit Testing
+This project provides unit testing with Zenject for the following functionalities:
+* Win
+* Lose
+* Draw
+* Hint
+* Undo

+# Asset bundle creator
+This project includes a custom editor window designed to streamline asset bundle creation.
+The editor provides an intuitive interface for quickly creating asset bundles and saving them to the StreamingAssets folder.

 # Features
 * Game Modes:
    - Player vs Player: Play with a friend in the local multiplayer mode.